-Taught by Dr. Jessica Manzone, each module provides the classroom teacher, school administrator, or Gifted and Talented coordinator with the curriculum and lesson design elements that are appropriately responsive to the needs, interests, and abilities of gifted students.
+Taught by Jessica Manzone, EdD, each module provides the classroom teacher, school administrator, or Gifted and Talented coordinator with the curriculum and lesson design elements that are appropriately responsive to the needs, interests, and abilities of gifted students.
 The curriculum provided in the program consists of a series of lessons to be taught with the students in your classroom.
 The lessons focus on developing the self-regulatory abilities of K-12 students as they discover how to think about learning and examine content with greater sophistication.
 Templates for the lessons have been constructed using best practices of gifted education and curriculum pedagogy and have the flexibility and elasticity to accommodate any grade level or content area.

 Prominent features of the course include an application-based approach to curriculum and instruction conducted through weekly coaching sessions using your school site, classroom, and students as a laboratory.
 Participants also receive weekly coaching and feedback as they teach lessons in their classrooms.
 Each module includes the following:

 - receive personalized coaching to adapt the lesson to your curriculum